bugdataupload/deeplearningbugs/README.md

 ## Our dataset

 The dataset can be downloaded from www.cs.cornell.edu/people/pabo/movie-review-data/.
 We use sentence polarity dataset v1.0, which contains 5,331 positive reviews and 5,331 negative reviews.
-I.

 ## Our tools

-In our study, we choose [mutmut](https://github.com/boxed/mutmut) Mutmut is a mutation testing system for Python 3 with small and simple implementation.
+In our study, we choose [mutmut](https://github.com/boxed/mutmut).
+Mutmut is a mutation testing system for Python 3 with small and simple implementation.

 Coverage tool: https://github.com/nedbat/coveragepy